michaelbarton/bioinformatics-zen/content/markup/decomplected-workflows/longform/makefiles.markdown

     %.fasta:
         curl http://database.example.com/$* > $@

-Here the target `all` depending on files: prot00[1-3].txt.
+Here the target `all` depending on files: `prot00[1-3].txt`.
 This target however defines no code to create them.
 Furthermore in the following lines you can see that there are no tasks to generate any of these files individually.
-Instead there are tasks to generate files based on two file type extensions: `.txt` or `.fasta`.
-Running `make` These wild card operators will be expanded create targets for files that match this file type extension.
-For instance the following steps would be executed to generate **prot001.txt**.
+Instead there are tasks to generate files based on two file type extensions:
+`.txt` or `.fasta`.
+When the Makefile is evalutated these wild card operators will be expanded create targets for files that match the extensions.
+For instance the following steps would be executed to generate `prot001.txt`.

     prot001.txt: ./bin/intensive_operation prot001.fasta
         ./bin/intensive_operation prot001.fasta > prot001.txt